martinakraus/angular-intro-workshop/08_StateManagement/Task2_Action.md

 - Make sure that the dispatched action appears in the action log.
 - Take some time to have a look what features the DevTools have.

+* This task also has a bonus part.

 ## Hints

 ```ts